-Modern Slavery and Human Trafficking Statement
+Modern Slavery Act Compliance Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Bluestones Group’s slavery and human trafficking statement for the financial year ending 31 October 2019.
-This Statement has been approved by the Board of Directors of Bluestones Investment Group Limited which is the parent company of the Bluestones Group.
-Further information regarding the Bluestones Group is available at www.bluestonesgroup.co.uk.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ending 31 October 2021.
+This Statement has been approved by the Board of Directors of Bluestones Investment Group Limited (Bluestones).

 The Bluestones Group does not believe there is any place in today’s world for slavery and human trafficking and in making this statement commits to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our businesses.

 We are committed to evolving our practices through all our group companies to combat slavery and human trafficking and to encourage the same principles and standards from our supply chain and business partners.

 No breaches of the Modern Slavery Act 2015 were reported in the Bluestones Group in 2021 or have been previously.